m4r35n357/ODE-Playground/README.md

 No planned new features, and no known bugs ;)

-All programs are written in pure C99 and Posix shell.
+All programs are written in c99, and all scripts are in Posix shell syntax.

 All c floating point operations are executed in _long double_ precision.
 This gives a choice of precision and performance on different platforms.